Best Splash Cymbals

 There are 3 main players in the cymbal world.
 They are Meinl, Zildjian and Sabian.
 None of them are better than the other, but these are the companies that constantly deliver high quality products.
 If you’re not too sure on what to get, then definitely pick from one of these.

 There are a few other cymbal brands that are well-established such as Istanbul, Paiste, Soultone, TRX, Anatolian and Wuhan.
 Cymbals from these brands tend to be a bit cheaper.
 So, it’s with checking them out if you’re on a tight budget.
+Also check a new variety of low volume cymbals if need to stay quiet or practice at night.

 A splash cymbal can add a really unique dynamic to your cymbal setup.
 It can be used as a tool for punchy accents.
 It can also be used to make cymbal stacks, which is a modern trend in the drumming world.